 Geographic Treachery is 106,000 words with five photos.
 There’s no better time to negotiate an Option than during pre-publication.

 FILM TITLE: VIGOROUS BRUTALITY

-An International incident on the Big Island leads a Navy investigation team in the wrong direction as plans to sink a passenger liner proceed full speed ahead.
+An international incident on the Big Island of Hawaii leads a crack U. S. Navy investigative team in the wrong direction as plans to sink a passenger liner proceed full speed ahead.

 The American Revolutionary War was raging when Captain Cook’s little flotilla visited the Big Island of Hawaii.
 The circumstances of his unfortunate death set the stage for an international incident at the site of Captain Cook’s Monument in present-day Hawaii.